FYI: There is a newer version of this bat

 Note: Since this review was first published two of the CF Zens have been deemed illegal for play in the USSSA world.
 They include the 2 5/8 Drop 8 and the 2 3/4 Drop 10.
 You can read more about those CF Zen Illegal details, as well as options, here.

 There isn’t a bat company in existence that hasn’t tried to mimic the DeMarini CF series of bats in some fashion or another.
 This makes a list of comparable bats, at least as other manufacturers would see it, long.
 There are a few we think worth highlighting, if you are, in fact, in the top shelf bat market in terms of performance and price.
-Here are the two bats most people equate as peers to the CF Zen.
+For the 2017 class we like the Easton MAKO, Rawlings Quatro and Slugger 917 Prime.
+All our two piece composites with a generally light swing.
+They are very comparable to the CF Zen in construction and price.

 Two Piece Composite Explained